x22x22/ai-proxy/README.md

 - `frontend/` – a Vue-powered Tampermonkey userscript that rewrites every outbound `fetch`/`XMLHttpRequest`/`EventSource` call so it flows through a configurable proxy endpoint.
 - `server/` – a Node.js reverse proxy that accepts requests at `/protocol://host/...` and forwards them to the original destination while preserving method, headers, body, and streaming responses.
+WebSocket upgrades use the same format (`/ws://host/...` or `/wss://host/...`) and are forwarded to the upstream socket when the origin passes the allow list.

 Follow the steps below for an end-to-end installation.